Day 1 You'll See:

 This walkabout gets you and your students around to all of the monuments and memorials of Washington, D.C., each truly unique and important in its own right.
-Your invigorating excursion begins at the White House and continues through the National Mall, along the Reflecting Pool, around the Tidal Basin, and wraps up at the U.S. Capitol Building and Supreme Court.
+Your invigorating excursion begins at the White House and continues through the National Mall, along with the Reflecting Pool, around the Tidal Basin, and wraps up at the U.S. Capitol Building and Supreme Court.

 Library of Congress

 Rise and shine!
-Day two of your 4-day D.C. trip has you heading to the Library of Congress right after breakfast - the world’s largest library containing more than 128 million items including books, manuscripts, films, photographs, sheet music and maps.
+Day two of your 4-day D.C. trip has you heading to the Library of Congress right after breakfast - the world’s largest library containing more than 128 million items including books, manuscripts, films, photographs, sheet music, and maps.
 As part of the legislative branch of government, the Library houses several internal divisions, including the Office of the Librarian, U.S. Copyright Office, Law Library of Congress, Library Services, and the Office of Strategic Initiatives.
-Visitors flock year-round to partake of its wonderful exhibitions, interactive displays, concerts, films, lectures and special events.
+Visitors flock year-round to partake of its wonderful exhibitions, interactive displays, concerts, films, lectures, and special events.